Ticket 2 English Unit 3: Education

 • She woke up early in order not to be late for school.

-Expressing Purpose with So as to + infinitive
+Expressing Purpose With So As To + Infinitive

-• He joined a language center so as to learn English. (the purpose behind his joining a language center was to learn English)
+• He joined a language center so as to learn English.
+(The purpose behind his joining a language center was to learn English)

-• She went to the library so as to study. (the purpose behind her going to the library was to study)
+• She went to the library so as to study.
+(The purpose behind her going to the library was to study)

 • They stopped so as to talk to him (the purpose behind their stopping was to talk to him)